 My spare bedroom is now functioning as my home office and an impromptu gym when I fancy a yoga session.
 So even just that one room is working rather hard on the multi-functional scale.
 And I know many of you have similar scenarios in your homes too.

 Here are some ideas for your spare bedroom…

 Or is it time to get your home office in order?

-Follow these tips for a great home office that’s practical, stylish and sure to up your productivity levels.
+Follow these tips for a home office that’s practical, stylish and ups your productivity levels.
 And don’t forget to make sure you have power outlets to plug your laptop and gadgets into – I love these ideas.

 Bathrooms are for relaxing

-If there’s one thing we could all do with after the stresses of a year in lockdown, it’s a space to just chill out.
+If there’s one thing we could all do with after a year in lockdown, it’s a space to just chill out.
 Who’s with me?
-Get your bathroom spa-ready with a bath board (heard of bathscaping?) and be inspired by our pick of the best relaxing bathroom designs.
+Get your bathroom spa-ready with a bath board (heard of bathscaping?).
+And be inspired by our pick of the best relaxing bathroom designs.

 Featured image: iStock.

 Now you know how to buy a new kitchen, read all about the shortage of appliances.